Therapeutic Methods

 Therapeutic Relationship

-The differentiated and sublime understanding of the therapeutic relationship and the therapeutic process is one of the major characteristics of analytically oriented therapeutic disciplines, which consider the relationship to be a psychodynamic process built over decades with a well-founded theoretical basis.
-This theoretical assumption can also be seen as a major distinguishing feature in contrast to non-analytically oriented therapeutic schools.
-During their education, psychodynamically oriented therapists undergo sound professional and personal discussions in their therapeutic relationship work.
-In the analytic schools, one subjects oneself to one's own long-term educational analysis.
-Only this specialization in psychodynamic processes in a relationship enables the profitable application of a therapeutic method.
+The differentiated and sublime understanding of the therapeutic relationship and the therapeutic process is one of the great distinguishing features of analytically oriented therapeutic disciplines, which view the relationship as a psychodynamic process, with a well-founded theoretical framework built up over decades.
+This theoretical prerequisite can also be seen as a major distinguishing feature in contrast to non-analytically oriented therapeutic schools.

 For Jungians, psychotherapy is working on the therapeutic relationship, where the gradual recognition, the gentle change, the transformation, the "inner allowance to always start over again" is rehearsed.